 As most digital marketers know, Google has publicly denied any Panda update and/or refresh as of May 5th, 2015.
-If this is true, we may be able to shine some more light onto Google’s Search algorithm.
+If this is true, we may be able to shine some more light on Google’s Search algorithm.

 Google’s Panda algorithm is one of the hottest topics to date.
 Is it an animal?
 No, but it could go all animal on our websites.
 Google officially announced Panda on February 24, 2011.
 A few months later on April 11th, they updated their announcement stating that they rolled it out globally to all English-language users.
-Back in those days, Google would provide what they called “Search Quality Highlights” on a regular basis which were somewhat informative:
+Back in those days, Google would provide what they called “Search Quality Highlights” on a regular basis which was somewhat informative:

 High-quality sites algorithm improvements. [launch codenames “PPtl” and “Stitch”, project codename “Panda”] In 2011, we launched the Panda algorithm change, targeted at finding more high-quality sites.
 We improved how Panda interacts with our indexing and ranking systems, making it more integrated into our pipelines.
 We also released a minor update to refresh the data for Panda.